loopandlearn/LoopFollow/fastlane/testflight.md

 ## Create Building Certficates

-1. Go back to the "Actions" tab of your Xdrip4iOS repository in github.
+1. Go back to the "Actions" tab of your Loop Follow repository in github.
 1. Select "3.
 Create Certificates".
 1. Click "Run Workflow", and tap the green button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.